CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 | `1`  | Has metadata      |

-When the tile has content, the index of the tile in the subdivision buffer will be the index of corresponding metadata property in the associated buffer in the `3DTILES_tile_metadata` extension.
+When the tile has metadata, the index of the tile in the subdivision buffer will be the index of corresponding metadata property in the associated buffer in the `3DTILES_tile_metadata` extension.

 #### Level Offsets